lukensmall/pkg_ping/README.md

 -n searches for next release package folders!
 It adds .1 to your version and searches for the release.

+If both -n and -p are specified, it will default to the last argument specified.

 -s will accept floating-point timeout like 1.5 seconds using strtold() and handrolled validation, eg. "-s 1.5" .
 Default 5.
    If -g is specified -s defaults to 10.